tigattack/VeeamDiscordNotifications/README.md

 | `self_update`        | boolean | False    | When `true`, the script will update itself if there's a newer version available.                           |

 ---

 ## [Slack fork.](https://github.com/tigattack/VeeamSlackNotifications)

 ## [MS Teams fork.](https://github.com/tigattack/VeeamTeamsNotifications)

 ## Credits

-[MelonSmasher](https://github.com/MelonSmasher)//[TheSageColleges](https://github.com/TheSageColleges) for [the project](https://github.com/TheSageColleges/VeeamSlackNotifications) on which this is loosely based.
+[MelonSmasher](https://github.com/MelonSmasher)//[TheSageColleges](https://github.com/TheSageColleges) for [the project](https://github.com/TheSageColleges/VeeamSlackNotifications) on which this is (now loosely) based.

-[dannyt66](https://github.com/dannyt66) for various things - Assistance with silly little issues, the odd bugfix here and there, and the inspiration and first works on the `Updater.ps1` script.
+[dannyt66](https://github.com/dannyt66) for various things - Assistance with silly little issues, the odd bugfix here and there, and the inspiration for and first works on the `Updater.ps1` script.

-[Lee_Dailey](https://reddit.com/u/Lee_Dailey) for general pointers and the original [`ConvertTo-ByteUnit` function.](https://pastebin.com/srN5CKty)
+[Lee_Dailey](https://reddit.com/u/Lee_Dailey) for general pointers and the first revision of the [`ConvertTo-ByteUnit` function](https://pastebin.com/srN5CKty).